 - Allowable Expenses.
-There are two types of low-interest, deferred payment loans that BES administers through the Safety Net program: sewer system connection loans and private plumbing loans. - Sewer system connection loans can be used to finance line and branch charges, sewer conversion fees, and SDCs. - Private plumbing loans can be used for connecting the property to the public sewer system, repairing or replacing a line to prevent loss of service, installing a sanitary sewer dump, or doing approved construction activities directly associated with the sewer.
-The information in sections 5.B.11 thru 5.B.13 above regarding contracting requirements, work performed, and payment of costs also applies. - 2.
+There are two types of low-interest, deferred-payment loans that BES administers through the Safety Net program: sewer system connection loans and private plumbing loans. - Sewer system connection loans can be used to finance line and branch charges, sewer conversion fees, and SDCs. - b.
+Private plumbing loans can be used for connecting the property to the public sewer system, repairing or replacing a line to prevent loss of service, installing a sanitary sewer dump, or doing approved construction activities directly associated with the sewer work.
+The information in sections 5.B.9 thru 5.B.11 above regarding contracting requirements, work performed, and payment of costs also applies. - 2.
 Borrowing Limit.
 There is no borrowing limit. - 3.
 Eligibility.
 The BES Safety Net program is available to property owners subject to the PCC who meet and provide documentation of the criteria listed below: - a.
 Owner-Occupant.
-The assessed property must be the loan applicant's residence of record with the exception that owners of commercial and/or rental property who can demonstrate financial hardship may be eligible with the approval of the BES Director. - b.
+The assessed property must be the loan applicant's residence of record, except that owners of commercial and/or rental property who can demonstrate financial hardship may be eligible with the approval of the BES Director. - b.
 Gross Household Income.
-The gross household income of the loan applicant for the 12 months prior to the date of application, less allowable deductions, must be 100% or less of the area median income (AMI) guidelines based on household size as established by the Housing and Urban Development (HUD) Portland area median income.
+The gross household income of the loan applicant for the 12 months prior to the date of application, less allowable deductions, must be 100% or less of the median family income (MFI) guidelines based on household size as established by the Housing and Urban Development (HUD) Portland area median income.
 Gross household income is calculated using the following criteria: - i.
 Gross income includes, but is not limited to, wages, commissions, bonus, overtime, Social Security and retirement benefits, Veterans benefits, public assistance, child support and alimony, interest and dividends, rental or boarder rent income, support from a nonmember of the household, unemployment compensation and disability payments, net profits from sole or joint proprietorship or home business, and the living expenses portion of student grants for those students residing in the home for the 12 months preceding the date of application. - ii.
 Retirement income is calculated forward instead of back 12 months.
 An exception to the 12-month rule would be allowed if the loan applicant or co-applicant has fully retired during the prior 12-month period.
-Fully retired means the loan applicant or member of the household is not receiving and does not anticipate receiving any business or employment income.
+"Fully retired" means the loan applicant or member of the household is not receiving and does not anticipate receiving any business or employment income.
 In these cases, income would be from the date of retirement and projected forward 12 months.
-This forward projection presumes that upon full retirement, the future income is predictable with little likelihood of significant change.
+This forward projection presumes that, upon full retirement, the future income is predictable with little likelihood of significant change.
 Where this is not true, it will be necessary to go back 12 months from the date of the application. - iii.
-All verifiable non-reimbursed medical, dental, optical expenses, nursing home costs, childcare costs of an employed loan applicant, home nursing costs, and child support will be considered as allowable deductions from gross income.
+All verifiable non-reimbursed medical, dental, optical expenses, nursing home costs, childcare costs of an employed loan applicant, home nursing costs, and child support will be considered as allowable deductions from gross income. - iv.
+Gross income from other household members, including all persons, regardless of relationship or age, who are considered dependents of the loan applicant as defined by

-Commented [DI8]: New: increased the scope of allowable expenses.
+Commented [D17]: New: Expanded the scope of allowable expenses to include a sanitary sewer dump and emergency sewer repair.